 Exhibition Centre (and Museum) - our small museum sharing stories from the island's fascinating history

-Kiosk - with a selection of ice blocks and conservation books, open 1 hour before ferry departs
+Kiosk - our small store offers a selection of soft drinks, ice blocks and conservation books, open 1 hour before ferry departs

 Toilets - our super clean toilets are often mentioned in visitor reviews.
 Ladies Bay and central island toilets (at the Exhibition Centre) are open; the locations can be seen on this map.